-Moving Mars closer to the Sun will solve the the masses might also be used to adjust the axial tilt of Mars, and its rotation period, to more precisely match those of Earth.
+Moving Mars closer to the Sun will solve the ellite for Mars.
+Since our Moon does an ade-temperature problem.
+While that's being done, the masses might also be used to adjust the axial tilt of Mars, and its rotation period, to more precisely match those of Earth.
 They're already pretty close but it might be nice for Mars to have exactly the same seasons, length of year, and length of day, as Earth.

-There's one last step in the terraforming of though Phobos and Deimos might possibly be lost from Mars during its trip to its new orbit, The temperature on Mars is too low for an there's clearly, obviously, only one possible name for the new satellite.
+There's one last step in the terraforming of should be adjusted so that it always has the Mars.
+Its new satellite must have a name.
+Although Phobos and Deimos might possibly be lost from Mars during its trip to its new orbit, The temperature on Mars is too low for an there's clearly, obviously, only one possible name for the new satellite.
 It's the only name that's even worthy of consideration.
 The new satellite of Mars must be called Uppermos.